 The extraordinary courage and fearlessness of Ukrainian civilians shown in the face of police brutality and certain death in pursuit of freedom tell us a thing or two about their strong unity and fervent resistance against the Russian invasion today.

-The war may be far away (for someone in Singapore), but Putin is terrorising the world by laying down the preliminary conditions for WW3 to spark and forcing humanity back to the Cold War paranoia of existential nuclear threats which may very well turn unimaginably real.
-(Go remind yourself on ultra-close shaves: Cuban Missile Crisis of 1962 & the Stanislav Petrov incident in 1983.)
+The war may be far away (for someone in Singapore), but Russia (equally culpable if not many times more so, are the US who as usual with their war-mongering imperialist military-industrial complex) is terrorising the world by laying down the preliminary conditions for WW3 to spark and forcing humanity back to the Cold War paranoia of existential nuclear threats which may very well turn unimaginably real.
+(Go remind yourself of ultra-close shaves: Cuban Missile Crisis of 1962 & the Stanislav Petrov incident in 1983.)

 I’m already feeling the fears, both rational and irrational, creeping in.
 The world has changed and we could be bracing for a pivotal few months or years that future historians would collectively reference to explain the state of the 21st century.